 11. Update your iOS

 Sometimes, a bug can create errors on your device, including iPhone call failed issues.
 Updating the software is essential.
-It comes with bug fixes and improvements.
+This comes with bug fixes and improvements.
 Here's how to update it:

 - For preparation, make sure your iPhone is connected to a stable Internet connection and is charged (at least 50%).